C0nsti11/INE-DataScience/README.md

 # INE-DataScience
-This a personal note repo of the Data Science learning path.
+This a personal note repo of the Data Science learning path in INE.